 The Group monitors capital on the basis of the gearing ratio.
 This ratio is calculated as net debt divided by total equity.
 Net debt is calculated as total debt less cash and cash equivalents.
-As at 31 December 2021, the Group's gearing ratio was 42.1% (31 December 2020: 47.9%).
-The decrease was primarily due to the decrease in the secured bank and other borrowings.
+As at 31 December 2022, the Group's gearing ratio was 31.5% (2021: 42.1%).
+The decrease was primarily due to the increase in cash and cash equivalents.

-As at 31 December 2021, the Group had net current liabilities of RMB152.8 million representing an increase of 32.8%, as compared with net current liabilities of RMB115.1 million as at 31 December 2020 which was primarily attributable to the increase in (i) borrowings to be matured within 1 year; and (ii) contract liabilities received from students but not recognised as revenue during the Year.
-Taking into account of the contract liabilities of RMB130.3 million (2020: RMB102.3 million), which generally will not result in cash outflows in the future, the deficit of the net working capital would be RMB22.5 million (2020: deficit of RMB12.8 million).
+As at 31 December 2022, the Group had net current liabilities of approximately RMB277.9 million (2021: RMB152.8 million), representing an increase of approximately 81.9% which was primarily attributable to the increase in borrowings to be matured within 1 year; and contract liabilities received from students but not recognised as revenue during the Year.
+Taking into account of the contract liabilities of approximately RMB176.9 million (2021: RMB130.3 million), which generally will not result in cash outflows in the future, the deficit of the net working capital would be approximately RMB101.0 million (2021: deficit of RMB22.5 million).